JackTheSpades/SpriteToolSuperDelux/readme.txt

 	For those who aren't aware, the Object Clipping (the green box) determines how the sprite interacts with tiles and objects, while the Sprite Clipping determines how it interacts with other sprites, including Mario.

+	BONUS: As of version 1.1, you can also open your ROM in the CFG Editor and use it to tweak existing sprites in the game, basically replicating the functionality of Tweaker.

+-- JSON Files
+	As of version 1.2, PIXI now aso supports JSON files as an alternative to CFG files (CFG files can still be used for backwards-compatibility).
+The JSON format has the advantage of being more human-readable and wide-spread (there exist a lot of tools and libraries using JSON files).
+In the case of PIXI in particular, JSON files, unlike CFG files, embed additional information that can be used by PIXI to automatically generate .ssc, .mwt, .mw2 and .s16 files for you.
+The CFG Editor has also been updated with a graphical user interface inspired by Lunar Magic that lets you edit that embedded information intuitively.

 -- Shared Routines
 	If you have used GPS before, the shared routines in PIXI work exactly like the ones there.